 Everyone In Alaska Must Visit This Epic Hot Spring As Soon As Possible

-I say, “as soon as possible” but this hot spring in Alaska, Chena Hot Springs, is best experienced in the dead of winter.
-Especially during a Northern Lights appearance.
+We say, “as soon as possible” but this hot spring in Alaska – Chena Hot Springs – is best experienced in the dead of winter, especially during a Northern Lights appearance.
 Just imagine lounging in a natural rock pool filled with hot, thermal waters and gazing up at the vast Alaskan sky with the aurora dancing back and forth in metallic blues and emerald greens.
 You couldn’t forget an experience like that even if you tried.
 Believe it or not, it gets better.
-Yes, the natural hot springs is one-of-a-kind, but the resort itself is equally as impressive and world-renowned.
+Yes, the natural hot springs are one-of-a-kind, but the resort itself is equally as impressive and world-renowned.
 Check out the pictures to see the unique and incredible, must-visit destination, Chena Hot Springs in Alaska.
 If you looked up “hot springs near me” – you’ve found the best one.

 The OIYS Visitor Center